 Miss H. Gregory

-Assistant Head of Sixth Form - Subject Lead PE
+Assistant Head of Sixth Form - Teacher of PE

 Since secondary school and a year 10 work placement, I have always known that teaching was a career that I wanted to pursue for a two main reasons: my love for sport and my fascination in how students learn.
 As subject leader of PE my passion lies within sport and fitness, and I gain great pleasure in teaching across both theory and practical elements that we deliver as a department.
 I have been teaching at the academy for nearly 8 years, and I continue to be driven and enthusiastic and take great satisfaction from witnessing the students’ continuing development and progression across all elements of education.
 I believe my energy and enthusiasm are what spurs me on to make the 6th Form the best it can be.
 Out of school I particularly enjoy running, going to the gym and socialising with friends.
 I am a keen enthusiast for travelling and sampling various cultures throughout the world.